melvinquashie/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-Fourth script list items in directory in long format.
 4-Fifth script lists all hidden files in long format.
 5-Sixth script list files with user id.
+6-7th script adds new directory to tmp directory